What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: A Taxonomy of AI Harm Reparative Actions

 \textit{Regulators and government bodies} also initiated legal proceedings, often with stronger enforcement power and clearer outcomes.
 For example, the U.S. Federal Trade Commission (FTC) sued Facebook for its role in the Cambridge Analytica scandal, resulting in a \$5 billion fine and a 20-year consent order.
 The UK Information Commissioner similarly imposed penalties and restrictions (A0128).

-While lawsuits provide a formal avenue for redress, our findings show they are typically slow-moving, legally complex, and more accessible to well-resourced individuals or organizations.
+While legal actions provide a formal avenue for redress, our findings show they are typically slow-moving, legally complex, and more accessible to well-resourced individuals or organizations.
 Cases initiated by regulators are far more likely to result in concrete consequences than those led by private actors.